Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Experimental Setups

-We experiment with CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, Tiny-ImageNet~\cite{le2015tiny}, and iNaturalist (2018 version)~\cite{van2018inaturalist}.
-To study the imbalanced classification problems on balanced datasets (e.g., CIFAR and Tiny-ImageNet), we follow \cite{cao2019learning,cui2019class} to create imbalanced versions by reducing the number of training instances, such that the numbers of instances per class follow a certain distribution.
-The balanced test or validation set is unchanged.
-In our experiments we consider two distributions: \emph{long-tailed} imbalance follows an exponential distribution, and \emph{step} imbalance reduces training instances of half of the classes to a fixed size.
-We control the degree of dataset imbalance by the imbalance ratio $\rho=\frac{N_\text{max}}{N_\text{min}}$, where $N_\text{max}$ ($N_\text{min}$) is the number of training instances of the largest major (smallest minor) class.
-See \autoref{fig:dataset} for illustrations.
+The original CIFAR-10, CIFAR-100, and Tiny-ImageNet are balanced, and we follow the strategy in \cite{cao2019learning,cui2019class} to create class-imbalanced training set with an imbalance ratio, such that the numbers of instances per class follow a certain distribution.
+In our experiments we consider two distributions: \emph{long-tailed (LT)} imbalance follows an exponential distribution; \emph{step} imbalance reduces training instances of half of the classes to a fixed size.
+We control the degree of dataset imbalance by the imbalance ratio $\rho=\frac{N_\text{max}}{N_\text{min}}\in\{10, 100, 200\}$, where $N_\text{max}$ ($N_\text{min}$) is the number of training instances of the largest major (smallest minor) class.
+The test and validation sets remain unchanged and balanced.
+We re-index classes so that smaller indices have more training instances.

+Following existing works, we report the accuracy of CIFAR-10 and CIFAR-100 on the test set, and report the accuracy of Tiny-ImageNet and iNaturalist on the validation set.
+See \autoref{fig:dataset} for illustrations of some datasets.